Type–token distinction: Overview

 The type–token distinction separates types (abstract descriptive concepts) from tokens (objects that instantiate concepts).
 For example, in the sentence "the bicycle is becoming more popular" the word bicycle represents the abstract concept of bicycles and this abstract concept is a type, whereas in the sentence "the bicycle is in the garage", it represents a particular object and this particular object is a token.
 Similarly, the word type 'letter' uses only four letter types: L, E, T and R. Nevertheless, it uses both E and T twice.
 One can say that the word type 'letter' has six letter tokens, with two tokens each of the letter types E and T. Whenever a word type is inscribed, the number of letter tokens created equals the number of letter occurrences in the word type.

 Some logicians consider a word type to be the class of its tokens.
 Other logicians counter that the word type has a permanence and constancy not found in the class of its tokens.
-The type remains the same while the class of its tokens is continually gaining new members and losing old members.
+The type remains the same while the class of its tokens is continually gaining new members and losing old ones.